 - Among the major requirements of these laws is that workers must receive the prevailing wage - an hourly wage that the U.S. Department of Labor determines to be the prevailing minimum for similar workers in a particular locale.

-- In addition, all federal contracts must include a clause specifying that the minimum wage paid to workers must be at least $10.10 per hour.
+- In addition, all federal contracts must include a clause specifying a minimum wage paid to workers.
 See Executive Order 13658.